Konrad Kay and Mickey Down

 KK

-The whole thing has felt an evolution and the challenge of season four will be to keep pushing ourselves beyond the bar of the previous season.
-We want to make the show feel like something else again, something new entirely, and that’s part of the fun.
-It’s all part of what scares us and part of what invigorates us about doing it.
+The whole thing has felt like an evolution, and the challenge of season four will be to keep pushing ourselves beyond the bar of the previous season.
+We want to make the show feel like something else again—something new entirely—and that’s part of the fun.
+It’s also what scares us.
 It has to feel like a challenge.

 EO

 Did you approach this last season like a film?
-Or are you still thinking about TV?
+Or are you still thinking in terms of television?

 KK

-No, it’s TV.
+No—it’s TV.
 It’s episodic.
-Every episode works as a full story.
+Every episode works as a complete story.
 We have huge reverence for the fact that we’re making a TV show, not a film.
 If we wanted to make a film, we’d make a film.
 They’re totally different mediums.